ABOUT THE GAMEKNIGHT999 MINECRAFT SERIES

 Well, one day, some other kids were able to get onto the server, probably because my son or one of his friends gave out the IP address.
 These new kids destroyed everything that he’d built, griefing as it’s called.
 They leveled everything to the ground, obliterating months of work.
 The next time my son logged on, he saw his creations destroyed and was crushed.
 Then to make matters worse, these kids posted the video of their griefing his server on Youtube.

 This was the ultimate ‘teachable moment’, to talk about cyber-bullying.
 I tried to answer my son’s questions about why someone would do this, what kind of person would take pride in destroying someone else’s creation, but my answers just fell flat.
 That was when I came up with the idea of teaching my son through his favorite thing—Minecraft.
 I wrote the first book called Invasion of the Overworld, and it taught kids about cyber-bullying and how it affects others as well as hammering away at the importance of friendships, using Minecraft as the tapestry on which the lesson was written.
 I’ve had great responses to this, getting emails through my website, www.markchverton.com, hearing from kids that loved the book and parents that loved the message.
 It’s been very rewarding.

 My success with Invasion of the Overworld has led to a publishing deal with Skyhorse Publishing.
-They will be releasing Book 1 : Invasion of the Overworld and Book 2: Battle for the Nether.
-Book 3, Confronting the Dragon, is nearly completed and I’ve started on book 4, Trouble in Zombie-town.
+They have released Book 1 : Invasion of the Overworld and Book 2: Battle for the Nether, and Book 3, Confronting the Dragon.

 Keep reading, have fun, and watch out for creepers.